 The first thing that sticks out when visiting Lamu Town is the sheer number of donkeys on the streets.
 Some were loaded with construction materials, others farting their way passed us as a local gave them a kick to go faster.
 Others were just walking themselves to the next job site unsupervised.
 Apparently, they’re easy to train and can learn a route with a simple treat.
 From this outsiders view it was interesting to see.
 It was also hilarious to have to yield to a donkey several times during our tour.

 Muslim Life in Lamu Town

 Past the donkey hospital and the butcher shop we made our way into the heart of Lamu Town.
-Our guide Abdullah gave us great look into the quiet life of the Muslim families that live there.
+Our guide Abdullah gave us a great look into the quiet life of the Muslim families that live there.
 He explained the houses and how they all include a garden no matter the size of the place and that they all have a meeting area out front.
-There are also houses joined together which is done when families combine.
+There are also houses that join together.
+This happens when families combine.
 It is a fascinating spot and reminded me of my time touring the windy streets of Tangier in Morocco.